Category Reports

 Original data on how AI systems currently classify premium F&B brands — by category, platform, and intent cluster.

-AI Visibility Audit: Performance Beverage
+AI Visibility Audit: Functional Beverage

 Read the report →

-March 2026
+July 2026

 AI Visibility Audit: Olive Oil